More than 30 killed in mass stampede at Iraqi Shia shrine

 Some whipped their backs and chests to demonstrate their sorrow.
 Others – even young boys – cut incisions into their foreheads with scalpels or large sabres, leaving streams of blood cascading down their faces.

 Similar ceremonies took place in the capital Baghdad and in the Iraqi cities of Najaf and Basra.

 Officials said the stampede took place during the so-called “Tweireej” run when tens of thousands of people rush towards the shrine around noon.

 The 3km run symbolises when the maternal cousins of Imam Hussein’s half-brother al-Abbas ran from the nearby village of Tweireej to rescue him, only to find out he had been killed.

-In recent years, Ashoura processions have been attacked.
-In 2004, at the height of Iraq’s sectarian violence, 143 people were killed in near simultaneous suicide and other bombings at shrines in Baghdad and Karbala during the Ashoura procession.
+In recent years, Ashura processions have been attacked.
+In 2004, at the height of Iraq’s sectarian violence, 143 people were killed in near-simultaneous suicide and other bombings at shrines in Baghdad and Karbala during the Ashura procession.

-Under ex-dictator Saddam Hussein’s Sunni-dominated regime, the vast majority of Ashoura commemorations were banned.
+Under ex-dictator Saddam Hussein’s Sunni-dominated regime, the vast majority of Ashura commemorations were banned.

 The day is now a national holiday with streets across the country shuttered to allow for elaborate re-enactments of the Battle of Karbala.

 This year’s sombre commemoration comes amid rising tensions in the Middle East and a crisis between Iran and the US in the wake of the collapsing nuclear deal between Tehran and world powers.